ranveer5289/sfcc_cli_debugger/README.md

-# Salesforce Command Line Debugger
+# Salesforce Commerce Cloud Command Line Debugger
 An experimental command line debugger for Salesforce Commerce Cloud.
 This provides an interface similar to pdb debugger for python.

 - [Installation](#installation)